 Goodbye to the Richter scale

-The most powerful New Zealand earthquake on record occurred in the Wairarapa in 1855.
+The most powerful New Zealand earthquake on record occurred in Wairarapa in 1855.
 During this quake, land moved along at least 140 kilometres of the Wairarapa Fault.
-Where the movement was greatest, the land shifted horizontally more than 18 metres along the fault, and part of the adjacent Rimutaka Range rose more than 6 metres.
+Where the movement was greatest, the land shifted horizontally more than 18 metres, and part of the adjacent Remutaka Range rose more than 6 metres.

 Not all of the movement may occur during the initial earthquake.
 Subsequent quakes, called aftershocks, occur nearby as the earth adjusts to the dislocation of land along the fault.
-Aftershocks may occur for weeks, months, or even years after a large earthquake.
+Aftershocks may occur for weeks, months or even years after a large earthquake.
+For example, the Canterbury area experienced over 10,000 aftershocks in the five years after the 2010-2011 earthquakes.

 One measure of the energy released by an earthquake at its source is earthquake magnitude.
 Magnitude is commonly determined from the shaking recorded on a seismograph.
 Each unit of magnitude on the scale represents a substantial increase in energy.
 A magnitude 5 earthquake, for example, releases more than 30 times more energy than a magnitude 4, and a magnitude 6 more than 900 times more energy than a magnitude 4.
 The powerful 1855 Wairarapa earthquake – the largest recorded in New Zealand in the last 200 years – had a magnitude of about 8.2.